Social Media FAQs

 Yes, in some cases you can file a lawsuit and collect compensation for defamation on social media.
 Defamation means that someone made false allegations about you that caused you damage.
 These allegations can be made either verbally or in writing, and are often made with malicious intent.
 However, it is important to note that a damaging statement is only defamation if it is false.
 Truth is always a defense to defamation, but the truth is sometimes elusive.

 Our law firm has handled defamation cases in the past and recovered money damages for victims of malicious, false statements.
 In one particular case, Gene Riddle handled a claim involving a defamatory email.
 In this case, our client’s business associate sent an email to her boss alleging that she had stolen from the company in the past.
 This allegation was untrue.
 Gene Riddle successfully filed suit in this matter; the court ruled in our client’s favor as a matter of law that the email was defamatory and set the case for hearing on damages.
-The defendant paid damages on the condition that the figures of settlement remain confidential.
+The defendant paid damages on the condition that the figures of the settlement remain confidential.

 Recently, a lady in the western part of our state recovered $500,000 after she filed suit for defamatory comments made on Facebook.
 The defendant admitted that the allegations were untrue and they were made with malicious intent regarding the death of the lady’s child.
 The defendant issued a public apology but also paid $500,000 for her careless comments.